 Cincinnati has tons to offer visitors and locals looking for an adventure.
-However, Cincinnati is not know for its fabulous hiking trails and abundance of scenic landscape.
+However, Cincinnati is not known for its fabulous hiking trails and an abundance of scenic landscape.
 Locals usually have to drive a good distance to feel like they have left the city lights to be at one with nature.
-Before you hop in your car to take off to the nearest State Park check out these lesser known trails.
-You may even consider growing a beard and hiking the Appalachian Trail afterwards.
+Before you hop in your car to take off to the nearest State Park check out these lesser-known hiking trails in Cincinnati.
+You may even consider growing a beard and hiking the Appalachian Trail afterward.

 Red Bird Hollow Preserve

-One of the main reasons this trail stole my heart is that it is very wide, pretty level and makes you forget your are in the city.
-There are a few portions of this trail that are starting to crumble away leaving steep drop offs and narrow passage.
+One of the main reasons this trail stole my heart is that it is very wide, pretty level and makes you forget you are in the city.
+There are a few portions of this trail that are starting to crumble away leaving steep drop-offs and narrow passage.
 Keep small kids near you while going through these parts.
 Most of the areas have cones and can be spotted in enough time to wrangle in any small hikers.
-Many side trails allows you and your hiking companions to explore the creek and more.
-This is the perfect trail for families, small children and pets.
+Many side trails allow you and your hiking companions to explore the creek and more.
+This is the perfect trail for families, small children, and pets.

 Dog lovers rejoice because this trail will give your four-legged friend something to wag their tail about.
-This trail is frequented by many dogs without leashes so keep that in mind when bring your furry pal.
+This trail is frequented by many dogs without leashes so keep that in mind when bringing your furry pal.
+It might be one of the best hiking trails in Cincinnati for dogs!
 This is not a looping trail so be prepared to walk back for a total of 3 miles.

 This wonderful park is truly underrated and should get more visitors than it does.
-Located in Amberley Village, off Section Rd this park has a variety of different trails that offers more of a challenge.
-The trails are not that well-marked and to my knowledge I have yet to find a map of the different trails.
-Therefore, it’s easy to take a wrong turn and end up on a different trail, but the good news is that they all connect for the most part or will take you to a trail head.
+Located in Amberley Village, off Section Rd this park has a variety of different trails that offer more of a challenge.
+The trails are not that well-marked and to my knowledge, I have yet to find a map of the different trails.
+Therefore, it’s easy to take a wrong turn and end up on a different trail, but the good news is that they all connect for the most part or will take you to a trailhead.
 Be sure to bring sunscreen because there is a trail that loops around in the meadow which will have you burning in no time.

 Be sure to drive to the top of the park to see a great view and enjoy a picnic lunch!